detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 # Component Design

--Name: User interface
+- Name: User interface
--What it does: allows users to request tables, charts, and files
+- What it does: allows users to request tables, charts, and files
--Inputs: drop down options for output format and data selection
+- Inputs: drop down options for output format and data selection
--Outputs: files, tables, and charts
+- Outputs: files, tables, and charts

--Name: Database
+- Name: Database
--What it does: it stores spreadsheets and shape files
+- What it does: it stores spreadsheets and shape files
--Inputs: requests from users
+- Inputs: requests from users
--Outputs: files, tables, and charts
+- Outputs: files, tables, and charts